CloudChaoszero/CloudChaoszero.github.io/_posts/2021-01-01-Five-Year-Roadmap.md

 ### 1.1 Contribute your time, not your skills

 I am currently, and have, volunteered with Nonprofits these past few years.
-The responsibilities associated with these contributions have been in Operational & Strategty-capacities.
+The responsibilities associated with these contributions have been in Operational & Strategy-capacities.
 However, was my perceived impact...truly 'impactful', both in perception and [non-performative](https://yaledailynews.com/sjp2020/2020/09/05/a-tale-of-performative-activism-how-black-lives-matter-became-just-a-trend/)?

 If true, this insignificant impact to individuals is consequential in that have I given more than I've taken from the San Francisco & other subcommunities that I have been a part of?
-Moreover, how can I represent the good of tech workers (ignoring the acclaimed [Tech Excodus that is happening in 2020 #CommitTotTheBay](https://www.linkedin.com/pulse/its-time-committothebay-jeff-lawson/?trackingId=%2BdoojZvZQaOFRFdmYNfjHA%3D%3D)).
+Moreover, how can I represent the good of tech workers (ignoring the acclaimed [Tech Exodus that is happening in 2020 #CommitTotTheBay](https://www.linkedin.com/pulse/its-time-committothebay-jeff-lawson/?trackingId=%2BdoojZvZQaOFRFdmYNfjHA%3D%3D)).

 Sometimes, I felt that wasn't the case--and maybe it was because I haven't had by 'boots to the ground'.